Get $200 off + $499 of free gifts

-Launched in 2018, Awara produces one mattress model: the Awara.
-This latex hybrid has a medium-firm feel, rating around 6 on the 10-point firmness scale.
+Launched in 2018, Awara produces two mattress models: the Organic Latex Hybrid and Premier Latex Hybrid.
+The Organic Latex Hybrid has a firm feel, rating around 7 on the 10-point firmness scale, while the Premier Latex Hybrid has a medium firm (6) feel.
 Awara also sells a platform bed, an adjustable frame, and a frame and headboard set.

 PlushBeds was founded in 2007.
 The company currently produces several mattress models, including latex mattresses, hybrid options, and memory foam models.
 In addition, PlushBeds produces mattresses for sofa beds and RVs.
 The Botanical Bliss is PlushBeds’ most popular option.
 This latex model comes in three thickness and two firmness options, and the layers can be repositioned to further adjust the feel.
 PlushBeds also sells a wide range of sleep accessories, including pillows, sheets, protectors, toppers, bases, and more.

-This comparison will focus on the Awara and the PlushBeds Botanical Bliss.
+This comparison will focus on the Awara Premier Latex Hybrid and the PlushBeds Botanical Bliss.
 It will provide an in-depth look at each model’s sizing, construction, reviews, performance, and pricing.
 Finally, it will detail company policies to take into consideration when deciding which option is best for you.

 365-night sleep trial

 A mattress’s size, height, and weight can all factor into its performance, convenience, and how well it fits into your space.